fasterthanlime/semester-project/report.md

-When specializing classes, although the generic parameters become either partially or totally fixed at compile time, we cannot simply erase them from the class structure, because existing code might depend on them (through instanceOf?, or preferably, a match, as demonstrated in the examples above.)
+When specializing classes, although the generic parameters become either partially or totally fixed at compile time, we cannot simply erase them from the class structure, because existing code might depend on them (through `instanceOf?`, or preferably, a match, as demonstrated in the examples above.)

 As a result, it is necessary in the generated code, to make available generic parameters in the specialized version just as well as in the unspecialized